TexasInstruments/edgeai-tensorlab/README.md

 |Model training code    | [**edgeai-torchvision**](edgeai-torchvision)<br>[**edgeai-mmdetection**](edgeai-mmdetection)<br>[edgeai-mmdetection3d](edgeai-mmdetection3d)<br>[edgeai-hf-transformers](edgeai-hf-transformers)<br>[edgeai-mmpose](edgeai-mmpose)<br>[edgeai-tensorvision](edgeai-tensorvision) | Training repositories for various tasks<br>- Provides extensions of popular training repositories (like mmdetection, torchvision) with lite version of models |- Does not support Tensorflow |
 |**End-to-end Model development - Datasets, Training & Compilation**   | [**edgeai-modelmaker**](edgeai-modelmaker)       | **Beginner friendly**, command line, integrated environment for training & compilation<br>- Bring your own data, select a model, perform training and generate artifacts for deployment on SDK<br>- Backend tool for model composer (early availability of features compared to Model Composer ) |- Does not support Bring Your Own Model workflow |
 |Example datasets, used in edgeai-modelmaker         | [edgeai-datasets](edgeai-datasets)           | Example datasets   |          |

+**Note**: Our recommended tool for model benchmark is now [edgeai-tidlrunner](https://github.com/TexasInstruments/edgeai-tidlrunner) instead of edgeai-benchmark.
+It supports a simple command line and config file based interfaces that are easier to use. edgeai-benchmark will be gradually deprecated.

 <hr>